 Step 1: Navigate to the Flow Editor.

-Step 2: On the left side, you'll notice that Data Properties now has its own section.
-Navigate to this section
+Step 2: In the Entry Point modal at the start of your flow, you'll notice that Data Properties has its own section.
+Click onto "Data Properties."

-Step 4: Fill out the form fields and click "add"
+Step 4: Fill out the form fields and click Add.

-Step 5: After clicking Add, you'll notice that your Data Property is now listed as a field to be filled out when you click on one of your assets.
+Step 5: After clicking Add, you'll notice that your new Data Property is now listed as a field to be filled out when you click on one of your assets.

 These data properties allow you to effectively label assets based on the properties of the campaign you care about most.
 So, in our example we have "Location" defined as a Data Property.
 This allows me to label my assets with different locations to help organize my efforts.